The American Constitution - HIS 303

 did to their daughter for two long years).

-put a deposit on a place), so her daughter could not come home.
+or to put a deposit on a place), so her daughter could not come home.
 Three years after this began, with parents who

 were trying to help her, she wound up being the greatest victim of all due to the inept